 The doctor called the next day, which happened to be my child’s 15th birthday, and told me the tissue was cancerous.
 The tumor was significant, blocking 80 to 85% of my rectum.
 I was immediately sent to oncology at Lawrence Memorial Hospital.

 Scans revealed it was stage 4 colorectal cancer — it had spread beyond my rectum to both my lungs.
 I was in chemo treatments within two weeks of learning my diagnosis.
 Ultimately, the chemo took care of almost all of the cancer in my lungs and it shrunk the tumor.
 I had a rectal resection in August 2017.

 But there was a spot in my right lung that didn’t get smaller, it just stayed.
 A subsequent scan showed that it grew just a tiny bit.
 I had stereotactic body radiotherapy (SBRT) on that spot in February of 2018 — five sessions over five days.
 You don’t move during this therapy — they make a mold of your body so you lay in a very specific position every single time.
 I have two boys so I liked to think about “Star Wars” while the machine was doing its thing — like “pew pew” lasers zapping my cancer spot.

 In January of 2020, I had a scan that revealed another spot in that right lung, so I went through another round of SBRT.

 Today, I am just celebrating the fact that I am still alive.
-It’s pretty miraculous that someone with stage 4 colorectal cancer can say that at five years.
-I am still having clear scans right now.
+It’s pretty miraculous that someone with stage 4 colorectal cancer can say that at six years.
+I am still having clear scans and lab results in 2023.